-The SE-equations are solved3 with the diabatic heating rate at 20°N (see Fig. 7b), and the left panels of Fig. 8 show Hovmöller plots of the Sawyer-Eliassen solutions for the radial and vertical wind fields at heights of 2.5 km and 6 km, respectively.
-The right panels show the corresponding fields from the MM5 simulations.
-It is seen that the SEsolutions broadly capture the magnitude and location of the eyewall updraught at a height of 6 km.
-There are differences in detail in that these solutions overestimate the inflow at a height of 2.5 km (panels (c) and (d)) as well as the horizontal extent of the region of subsidence (panels (a) and (b)).
-These differences would be consistent with the neglect of frictional effects in the SE-calculation.
+The SE equations are solved with the diabatic heating rate at 20°N (see Fig. 7b), and Figs. 8a and 8c show Hovmöller plots of the Sawyer-Eliassen solutions for the radial and vertical wind fields at heights of 2.5 and 6 km, respectively.
+Figures 8b and 8d show the corresponding fields from the MM5 simulations.
+It is seen that the SE solutions broadly capture the magnitude and location of the eyewall updraft at a height of 6 km.
+There are differences in detail in that these solutions overestimate the inflow at a height of 2.5 km (Figs. 8c,d) as well as the horizontal extent of the region of subsidence (Figs. 8a,b).
+These differences would be consistent with the neglect of frictional effects in the SE calculation.

 Figure 9 shows Hovmöller diagrams comparing the tangential wind tendencies at a height of 1.5 km in the balance calculation (excluding friction), in both cases evaluated as the sum of the radial flux of absolute vorticity and the vertical advective tendency.
-Shown also is R{gales} (pink curve) and the R{wmax} (red curve) as a function of time.
-Broadly speaking, in the MM5 calculation, the tendency is largely positive both inside R{gales} and outside, at least to the radius of 400 km shown.
+Shown also are $R{\text{gales}}$ (pink curve) and the $R{\text{wmax}}$ (red curve) as a function of time.
+Broadly speaking, in the MM5 calculation, the tendency is largely positive both inside $R{\text{gales}}$ and outside, at least to the radius of 400 km shown.
 However, the positive tendency is interspersed by intervals of negative tendency that can be traced to bursts of outflow at this level associated with a temporal mismatch between the boundary layer convergence and the ventilation of this converging air by deep convection (not shown).
-The corresponding tendency in the SE-calculation is entirely positive with values at and beyond R{gales} increasing in strength with time.
-The lack of negative values is presumably attributed to the omission of friction effects in this calculation and the inability to capture the nonlinear dynamics of the corner flow region (Smith and Montgomery, 2010).
+The corresponding tendency in the SE calculation is entirely positive with values at and beyond d.
+Synthesis

+$R{\text{gales}}$ increasing in strength with time.
+The lack of negative values is presumably attributed to the omission of friction effects in this calculation and the inability to capture the nonlinear dynamics of the corner flow region (Smith and Montgomery 2010).